Biochemistry

 Only approved topics may count towards the Biochemistry major.

-The mathematics courses are best taken in the freshman year (e.g. MAT-010 Pre-Calc With Intro to Calculus and MAT-110 Calc I With Pre-Calc Review or MAT-111 Calculus I and MAT-112 Calculus II), and the physics sequence is best in the sophomore year if the physical chemistry option is selected.
+The mathematics courses are best taken in the freshman year (e.g. MAT-100 and MAT-111 or MAT-111 Calculus I and MAT-112 Calculus II), and the physics sequence is best in the sophomore year if the physical chemistry option is selected.
 Biochemistry majors who intend to pursue a graduate degree are strongly encouraged to take the CHE-351 option and the collateral requirement MAT-112, along with PHY-111 and PHY-112.

 Suggested order of courses for the biochemistry major